amalto/platform6-ui-components/packages/core/readme.md

 - Open storybook: `npm run storybook`

 ### Validating the code
+œ

-It is _important_ that your code is _consistant_, we use a _linter_ for that and have a few command lines.
+It is _important_ that your code is _consistent_, we use a _linter_ for that and have a few command lines.

 - Run the `npm run format` to format and try to fix as many lint issues as possible.
 - Run `npm run lint` to check your code